PlanktoScope/device-pkgs/reference.md

   - In the host specification or the deployment specification:
     - Adding a provided resource
     - Modifying the identification criteria of a provided resource
-  - In the deployment specification:
-    - Adding a feature to the package's default list of features, if doing so would add a provided resource to the default package deployment
   - In any optional feature:
     - Adding a new provided resource
 - Making changes which may make dependencies between provided and required resources unresolvable, for certain combinations of package deployments: